 This is about you thinking about your business and staying relaxed and not reacting to your business and getting stressed.
 Feed your mind and let it bring you the answers you’re looking for.

 I’ve created a lot of material that has helped to feed the minds of business owners all over the world.
-In addition to my book and my blog, there is also a wealth of material in my new free membership site.
-With training, reports and articles, it’s a great source of inspiration and well worth checking out.
+In addition to my book and my blog, there is also a wealth of material in my library of free resource.
+It’s a great source of information and inspiration and well worth checking out.

 Related posts you may have missed